V-Sekai/manuals/decisions/20230614-llm-statechart.md

-# Increase variety and quality with generated animation trees
+# Proposed: Increase variety and quality with generated animation trees

 ## Metadata